Department website: http://wvucancer.org/education/Graduate

 Major Learning Outcomes

-- Students will conduct a research project that emphasizes cancer in the context of human disease and health.
+- Independently plan and implement a research project that emphasizes cancer in the context of human disease and health.

-- Students will become proficient in their understanding of cancer biology at the population, individual, cellular and molecular levels.
+- Understand cancer biology at the population, individual, cellular and molecular levels.

-- Students will demonstrate technical competence and proficiency in self-directed bench science that incorporates scientific rigor and transparency in the application of knowledge.
+- Demonstrate knowledge of subject-specific techniques and methods in self-directed bench science that incorporates scientific rigor and transparency in the application of knowledge.

-- Students will be able to critically analyze experimental questions, become proficient at technical troubleshooting, and to objectively evaluate scientific data (their own and that published in the literature) with high ethical standard.
+- Analyze and critique experimental questions, to become proficient at technical troubleshooting, and to objectively evaluate scientific data (their own and that published in the literature) with high ethical standard.

-- Students will acquire scholarly aptitude within their chosen discipline.
+- Evaluate the scientific literature with scholarly aptitude within their chosen discipline.

-- Students will acquire written, oral and visual communication skills to foster effective communication of research.
+- Apply their skills in written, oral and visual communication to foster effective communication of research.

-- Students will be engaged in experiential learning in areas outside of their discipline.
+- Apply and expand their knowledge while engaged in experiential learning in areas outside of their discipline.

 CCB 700.
 Selected Topics in Cancer Cell Biology.
 3 Hours.